 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

-Incremental snapshots also offer a differential capability, only available to managed disks.
-They enable you to get the changes between two incremental snapshots of the same managed disks, down to the block level.
-You can use this capability to reduce your data footprint when copying snapshots across regions.
+Incremental snapshots offer a differential capability.
+They enable you to get the changes between two incremental snapshots of the same managed disk, down to the block level.
+You can use this to reduce your data footprint when copying snapshots across regions.
 For example, you can download the first incremental snapshot as a base blob in another region.
 For the subsequent incremental snapshots, you can copy only the changes since the last snapshot to the base blob.
 After copying the changes, you can take snapshots on the base blob that represent your point in time backup of the disk in another region.
 You can restore your disk either from the base blob or from a snapshot on the base blob in another region.

 Incremental snapshots are billed for the used size only.
 You can find the used size of your snapshots by looking at the Azure usage report.
 For example, if the used data size of a snapshot is 10 GiB, the daily usage report will show 10 GiB/(31 days) = 0.3226 as the consumed quantity.

-- Incremental snapshots currently cannot be moved between subscriptions.
+- Incremental snapshots currently can't be moved between subscriptions.

 - You can currently only generate SAS URIs of up to five snapshots of a particular snapshot family at any given time.

-- You cannot create an incremental snapshot for a particular disk outside of that disk's subscription.
+- You can't create an incremental snapshot for a particular disk outside of that disk's subscription.

 - Up to seven incremental snapshots per disk can be created every five minutes.